Animax

-Animax operates as separate 24-hour TV channels for Japan, Asia (formerly) (four separate feeds for South East Asia, the Philippines, Hong Kong and Taiwan), South Asia and South Korea (formerly), in addition to VOD platforms in Germany, Austria and Switzerland.
+Animax previously operated separate TV channels for Asia (four separate feeds for South East Asia, the Philippines, Hong Kong and Taiwan), South Asia and South Korea; in addition to either owning, or licensing its brand to, several television networks, programming blocks, and VOD platforms around the world.
+As of 2020, most of these services have either been sold off to third-parties or closed altogether.